-FULL SEASON SUBSCRIPTION: Season passes are $100 each for four tickets.
-Tickets can be used at ANY concert, in ANY combination, for maximum flexibility and enjoyment, and can be purchased online starting in August and/or at the door approximately one hour before each concert.
-Call 210-710-7582 for order form.
+FULL SEASON SUBSCRIPTION: Season passes include FOUR tickets for $100 plus a complimentary guest ticket with each subscription.
+Tickets can be used at ANY concert, in ANY combination, for maximum flexibility and enjoyment, and are on sale HERE and/or at the door approximately one hour before each concert.
+Call 210-454-7956 for order form.

-INDIVIDUAL TICKETS: Individual tickets are $25 each and can be purchased on this website in August and/or at the door approximately one hour before each concert.
+INDIVIDUAL TICKETS: Individual tickets are $30 each and are on sale HERE and/or at the door approximately one hour before each concert.

 We sincerely thank the following for their underwriting of the Artist Series concerts: Mattie-Jennie Fund Trust; Marjorie Walthall Fund 2; Russell Hill Rogers Fund for the Arts; Robert & Silvia Ehlers in honor of Elaine Ehlers; Trinity University; Anne & Bruce Johnson; and Barbara & Blair Labatt.